 “I volunteer on the Dockyard Railway because it enables me to keep physically active, with the added bonus that it offers the ability to carry out some quite unusual tasks and helps keep a valuable part of history alive.”

-“Of just under one mile of track still in existence around the Historic Dockyard, we are able to operate ‘demonstration’ freight trains for about 1/3 of a mile.
-There are a number of historic freight wagons, carefully restored by a separate group of volunteers, and steam loco ‘Ajax’ and diesel locos ‘Rochester Castle’ and ‘Overlord’ with which we are able to haul those wagons on railway operating days.”
+“Of just under one mile of track still in existence around the Historic Dockyard, we are able to operate ‘demonstration’ freight trains for about one third of a mile.
+There are a number of historic freight wagons, and we are able to use our locos and steam crane to haul those wagons on railway operating days.”

-“As well as being qualified to drive both steam and diesel locomotives, I also do some ‘behind the scenes’ work of maintaining and developing railway operations documentation, co-ordinating training, and compiling the crew rosters for operating days.”
+“As well as being qualified to drive both steam and diesel locomotives, I also do some ‘behind the scenes’ work, maintaining and developing railway operations documentation, co-ordinating training, and compiling the crew rosters for operating days.”

 Why is it important to keep the Railway running?